How-Bout-No/Proximity/README.md

 The source is available to everyone, whether to be adjusted to one's needs or to supply any necessary information to those who need it.

-The scripts are released as EXE's as to not require a full client-side installation of Python 3.6, in other words it just creates less hassle, and there's less things to handle or require.
+The scripts are released as EXE's as to not require a full client-side installation of Python, in other words it just creates less hassle, and there's less things to handle or require.
+However, if you already have Python installed and would not mind installing the necessary modules, you can just run it off the source file.

-Proximity works right out of the box, immediately prepared to a chat server that you supply it with.
+Proximity works right out of the box, immediately prepared to work with any compatible chat server that you supply it with.